Exercise & Body Image

 Parental Influence

 Parents shouldn't underestimate their ability to influence not only their children's behaviours, but their attitudes, as well.
 Kids (and especially teens) may not always admit it, but parental approval is important to them.
-Parents should be careful to send the message that the "perfect body" is a strong, healthy one.Business energy with a difference
+Parents should be careful to send the message that the "perfect body" is a strong, healthy one.Business Energy With a Difference from Purely Energy

 - Activities for Girls Who Are Reluctant to Exercise.